mzlogin/config-files/README.md

-vimconf
+config-files
 =======

+Contains config files below.

-My gvim for win7 config via Vundle.
+1. vim config for win7 via Vundle.
+2. stl views support for gdb.

 The Quick Start below is just for self use, I don't promise it will work well in your environment.